linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 -   `start`: Starts the Fail2ban server and jails.
 -   `reload`: Reloads Fail2ban's configuration files.
--   `reload JAIL`: Replaces `JAIL` with the name of a Fail2ban jail; this will reload the jail.
+-   `reload JAIL`: Replaces `JAIL` with the name of a Fail2ban jail; this reloads the jail.
 -   `stop`: Terminates the server.
 -   `status`: Will show the status of the server, and enable jails.
 -   `status JAIL`: Will show the status of the jail, including any currently-banned IPs.